How do subject and object complements differ?

 – Understand how subject and object complements are formed

 – Discuss the importance of complements in academic writing and in English for academic purposes (EAP)

-Having now explored the adverbial phrase function in considerable detail, this third and final lesson on the topic of adverbials and complements focuses on the latter – specifically exploring their subject and object alternations.
+Having now explored the adverbial phrase function in considerable detail, this third and final chapter on the topic of adverbials and complements focuses on the latter – specifically exploring their subject and object alternations.
 Using grammatical examples, we review the form, function and distribution of these two types of complement phrase in English and discuss their use in academic contexts.
-After completing this final lesson, consider unlocking, downloading and filling out our related Lesson 1-3 Worksheets to check your progress and understanding of this topic and improve your academic-English ability.
+After completing this final chapter, consider unlocking, downloading and filling out our related Chapter 1-3 Worksheets to check your progress and understanding of this topic and improve your academic-English ability.

 What are the basics of complement phrases?

 It’s important to first recognise that complements may be composed of words, phrases or clauses and that their function is to modify the subject or object of a sentence.
 This is done either by equating that subject or object with another label (such as how ‘James’ = ‘teacher’) or by providing it with additional information.

 As these examples additionally show, once we remove the bold complement from the clause, the grammar and meaning of the expression becomes broken or incomplete.
 Therefore, and as is the case with most phrase functions in English (except for adverbials), complements can be considered as being mandatory functions within a clause.